microsoft/fluent-ui-react/specs/Accessibility.md

 ## Keyboard navigation
 - All elements that are interactive need to be focusable using keyboard keys (TAB/Shift+Tab or arrow keys)
+- Elements that have click or right-click (contextmenu) handlers need to respond to Enter/Space or secondary action shortcuts.
+Users need to be able to initiate the click or right click when using screen readers.
 - Focused element needs to be highlighted if it was focused by keyboard
 - Focus should never go to the ``<body>`` element
 - User needs to be able to move focus at any time, focus should not be be 'stuck' on one element